clinicalml/deepDiagnosis/README.md

 For more details please check http://arxiv.org/abs/1511.07938

 Narges Razavian, David Sontag, "Temporal Convolutional Neural Networks for Diagnosis from Lab Tests", ICLR 2016 Workshop track.
-(To be updatd later with additional citation)
+(To be updatd later with new citation)

 ----------------------------------------------------
 #Installation: